react-static/react-static/docs/concepts.md

 # 404 Handling

 Making a 404 page in React Static **is required** and extremely simple.
-Either (1) place a `404.js` file in the `pages` directory, or (2) define a route where `pathL '404'` and a `component` path to render that route.
+Either (1) place a `404.js` file in the `pages` directory, or (2) define a route where `path: '404'` and a `component` path to render that route.
 At both build-time and runtime, the rendered result of this `component` will be used for any routes that are not found.
 Most static-site servers also default to use the `/404.html` page when a static route cannot be found.

 # Non-Static Routing